fetiu/cyrup/README.md

 {print("reapeat only 3 times")}
 ```

-It may look inefficient, but let's leave the optimization as compiler's responsibility.
+This looks inefficient, but let the compilers find an optimal way to run this code.

 <br>

-We can iterate elements of an array by using **distributive property** of expression.
+We can iterate elements of an array by using **distributive property** of expressions.

 ```rust
 elems:=(1,2,3,4)